This section explains virtual service throttling and its analytics policy settings.

 In Avi Load Balancer, each client log generated is categorized into one of the three types:

-2. Filtered: These logs correspond to requests (or connections) matching user-defined filters.
-Suck logs are also referred to as UDF (user-defined filters) logs.
+Filtered: These logs correspond to requests (or connections) matching user-defined filters.
+Such logs are also referred to as UDF (user-defined filters) logs.
+UDF logs are generated due to the configured client log filters or the http policy / rules with logging enabled.

 Throttles must be changed carefully, as it affects SE and Controller resources (disk IO, disk space, and network bandwidth) consumption by logging.